What is Hydrogen Energy?

 Types of Hydrogen Energy

-Different colours, such as grey, blue, or green, are connected to hydrogen production.
-The differences between these descriptions correspond to variations (differences) in the emission profiles for the various processes used to generate hydrogen.
+Different colours, such as brown, grey, blue, or green, are associated with hydrogen production.
+The differences between these descriptions are directly related to the quantity of carbon emitted into the atmosphere in the process of producing hydrogen.

 Made → Coal (Gasification) CO2 is emitted into the environment (Most environmentally damaging).